Table of Contents

 Finding the Right Dosage: Frequency, Session Length, and Distance for Stress Support

-After purchasing a high-quality device from RLT Home, it is essential to understand the correct dosage of red light therapy for controlling cortisol levels.
-The dosage is comprised of frequency, session length, and distance.
-You may begin with doing red light therapy 3 to 5 times a week, with a session length of 10 to 20 minutes.
-You can adjust the frequency according to your routine and body response.
-Ensure to place the device 6 to 12 inches away from your body to prevent overheating.
+After purchasing a high-quality device, it is essential to understand the correct dosage.
+Begin with 3 to 5 sessions a week, with each session lasting 10 to 20 minutes.
+You can adjust the frequency according to your routine and body's response.
+Ensure you place the device 6 to 12 inches away from your body to prevent overheating.
+Always consult your device's official usage guide.

 Final Thoughts on Red Light Therapy for Cortisol